craigandwendy/algorithms_and_datastructures/Datastructures/README.md

 |     I      |  0x00009  | 0x00010 |
 |     J      |  0x00010  |    5    |

 The question came up: How can we store along our chain of pointers additional values, such that we create a kind of dynamic array.
-Well the answer in quite easy, why don't we define our own datastructure?
+Well the answer is quite easy, why don't we define our own datastructure?
 This is the central concept of structs.
 Let's have a look at the code and how one can imagine this inside our memory.
 From now own we will not use the term chain of pointers but stick to linked list.

 ```
 struct Node {